charlescao460/SerialKeyboardMouseController/README.md

 * [License](#license)

 ## Purpose
-This is an Arduino project with a .NET Core library allowed you to control a **real** hardware mouse &amp; keyboard without being detected by any anti-cheat or protection software.
+This is an Arduino project with a .NET library allowed you to control a **real** hardware mouse &amp; keyboard without being detected by any anti-cheat or protection software.
 Since this system is using a real USB HID device, it’s very hard to distinguish it from normal mouses and keyboards.

 ![](Pictures/TypicalApplication.png)